cloudspannerecosystem/website/README.md

 Static website content for https://cloudspannerecosystem.dev.

-This is deployed to a GitHub Pages repository (cloudspannerecosystem.github.io) through GitHub Actions.
+To deploy the changes to GitHub Pages, run `make`.